polednik-xyz/friend2021.com-spammer/README.md

 ⚠⚠⚠I am not responsible for any damages this software may cause.
 This was made for personal education.⚠⚠⚠

 --------------------------------------------------------------------------------------------------------------------
-this project isnt maintained anymore.
+this project isnt maintained anymore, any issues will be closed.